12 Things Your Kids Can Do in Sunset Country

 10. Hiking and Biking

 There are a lot of trail systems in Sunset Country and virtually every community has a local system of trails you can hike or bike on.
-Here is a good read on the places you can go hiking and biking in Ontario's Sunset Country.
-The benefits of a trail system are the fact you know how long and how difficult the trail is so you can determine if your kids can handle it.
-Trails here range from easy to difficult so that's something to consider when selecting what trails to go on.
+Here is a good read on where you can go hiking and biking in Ontario's Sunset Country.
+The benefits of a trail system are knowing how long and how difficult the trail is so you can determine if your kids can handle it.
+Trails here range from easy to complex, so that's something to consider when selecting which trails to go on.

 Hiking at Kakabeka Falls Provincial Park